 Karen Little of Alley Cat Advocates asks that potential adopters seriously reflect on what cat adoption means: “Consider the next 15 to 18 years of your life.
 Are you OK with adding a family member that will live with you through all those years, moves, changes and life experiences?
 Your new cat is not a sofa that can be returned and replaced.”

 Potential cat guardians will have to take their new furkid into consideration with every life-changing challenge.
 Gail of Cats Cradle Shelter says, “I think the most common reason people return pets is because they find themselves moving and for some reason won’t take the cat with them.”

 Sharon of Tampa Cat Crusaders says, “Are there children under 2 years old?
 It’s probably better to wait until a toddler knows how to handle a cat gently, for everyone’s safety.”
 She also indicates that people must remember that they’ll need a back-up caregiver and should ask themselves, “Who will take care of my cat when I’m away?”

 Then there’s the hot-button issue around declawing.
 Sharon says that not only is declawing cruel and inhumane, it also leads to serious behavioral issues.
 So, can you live with a cat who has sharp nails that might scratch your furniture?
 There are plenty of scratching post options, ways to protect furniture and cat nail trimmers out there, but cat guardians must be willing to make the effort.

 While every person and their situation is different, the one thing every cat guardian will have in common is the responsibility to their fuzzy family member.
-If you’ve answered “yes” to the above pre-adoption checklist questions, then yes, you really are ready to adopt a cat.
+If you’ve answered “yes” to the above cat adoption checklist questions, then yes, you really are ready for cat adoption.